merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/04_Manage_Customer_Groups.md

 ![Customer Groups Manager - Manage Customer Groups - Add / Edit Customer Group - Product Categories](customer-group-customer-group-edit-product-categories.png)

-Administrator is able to overwrite available product categories list depending on customer group here.
+Administrator is able to overwrite available product categorey list depending on the customer group here.

-Note, product category availability doesn’t affect products availability itself.
+Note, product category availability doesn’t affect the product's availability itself.

 ## Products

 ![Customer Groups Manager - Manage Customer Groups - Add / Edit Customer Group - Products](customer-group-customer-group-edit-products.png)

 The list of products enabled for the customer group.
-The customer group can be enabled for the specific product in products manager.
+The customer group can be enabled for the specific product in the products manager.